Looking for a one-on-one Harvest vs Toggl comparison?

-For tracking time manually, enter a new project, click on the “Start” icon and the timer starts tracking time.
-Click on the “Stop” icon when you’re done or wish to take a break.
+For tracking time manually, enter a new project, click on the “Start” icon, and the time clock starts tracking time.
+You can click the “Stop” icon when you’re done or wish to take a break.

-For tracking time automatically, Toggl Track offers an auto tracker.
+For automatic time tracking, Toggl Track offers an auto tracker.

 This automatic time tracker is triggered when you open a specific software or type keywords.
 You can adjust these triggers under the app’s “Autotracker” tab.